wparkulo/portfolio/finalproject_WendyParkulo.md

 The Broadway League is the national trade association for the Broadway industry.
 The League publishes statistics about Broadway as a whole each year that can be found [here](https://www.broadwayleague.com/research/statistics-broadway-nyc/).
 I will use this data to underscore the Broadway industry's profits and provide information about the number of shows that were running during the aforementioned diversity study.

 I will use [New York City](https://www.census.gov/quickfacts/fact/table/newyorkcitynewyork/POP010210#POP010210) census data to compare the demographics of the population of New York City to the demographics of the performers and stage managers with Equity contracts from the diversity study.
+I will also use [United States](https://www.census.gov/quickfacts/fact/table/US/POP010210#POP010210) census data to compare to the demographics of the entire country to those of New York City.

 ## Method and Medium
 I plan to build out my final project using Shorthand.